Skip to main content

-ldap illustration
+LDAP illustration

-Important: The LDAP connector will send an invitation email to all the users matching your configuration during a synchronization.
+The LDAP connector will send an invitation email to all the users matching your configuration during a synchronization.
 If you are simply testing it, make sure not to perform an actual synchronization (use simulate sync instead), or disable the cron job to send emails first.

 Introduction

-The goal of the directory synchronization tool, also called LDAP connector, is to provide a way for a passbolt administrator to synchronize a list of groups and users, as well as the associated group memberships.
+The goal of the directory synchronization feature, also called LDAP connector, is to provide a way for a passbolt administrator to synchronize a list of groups and users, as well as the associated group memberships.

 Currently the connector supports two types of directory: OpenLDAP and Microsoft Active Directory.
 In the future we will also support other non ldap based user directories such as Google API User Directory.